nikkilr88/egghead-asciicasts/rxjs-subjects-and-multicasting-operators/lessons/rxjs-subject-an-observable-and-observer-hybrid.md

 };
 ```

-This will be an intermediate between A and B. Let's create the `bridgeObserver`.
+This will be an intermediate between `A` and `B`.
+Let's create the `bridgeObserver`.
 As you can see, it is an observer because it has these three functions, `next`, `error`, and `complete`.
 It also has here an array of its child observers.

 It has also a function called `addObserver`, where you can pass an `observer` here, and that will be simply added to that array of observers.
 When the bridge receives an event from the execution, when it receives a `next` event, it will relay that to its child observers.